-(b) The amount is due from companies in which certain Directors of the Company have substantial financial interests.
+- (b) Related parties refer to companies in which certain Directors of the Company have substantial financial interests.
 The amount relates to cost sharing which is unsecured and non-interest bearing.
-The credit term granted to the related parties is 30 days.
+The credit term granted to the related parties is 30 days (2020: 30 days). - (c) The contract costs represent the capitalised incremental costs to obtain a contract in relation to the Group's provision of solar panel installation services.